XJTU-XGU/KPG-RL/toy_data_partial/Readme.md

-# Codes for Section B.1 in Appendix
+# Codes for Appendix B.1
 To produce the figures in Section B.1, run
 ````
 sh run.sh